core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For the group mode only, the 'unprotected' field MUST additionally include the following parameter:

-* CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender as described in Appendix A.2 of {{RFC8152}}, by using its own private key and according to the Counter Signature Algorithm and Counter Signature Parameters in the Security Context.
+* CounterSignature0: its value is set to the counter signature of the COSE object, computed by the sender as described in Appendix A.2 of {{RFC8152}}, by using the private key and according to the Counter Signature Algorithm and Counter Signature Parameters in the Security Context.
 In particular, the Sig_structure contains the external_aad as defined in {{sec-cose-object-ext-aad-sign}} and the ciphertext of the COSE_Encrypt0 object as payload.

 ## The 'kid' and 'kid context' parameters # {#sec-cose-object-kid}

 The value of the 'kid' parameter in the 'unprotected' field of response messages MUST be set to the Sender ID of the endpoint transmitting the message.
-That is, unlike in {{RFC8613}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.
+That is, unlike in {{RFC8613}}, the 'kid' parameter is always present in all messages, both requests and responses.

-The value of the 'kid context' parameter in the 'unprotected' field of requests messages MUST be set to the ID Context, i.e. the Group Identifier value (Gid) of the group's Security Context.
+The value of the 'kid context' parameter in the 'unprotected' field of requests messages MUST be set to the ID Context, i.e. the Group Identifier value (Gid) of the group.
 That is, unlike in {{RFC8613}}, the 'kid context' parameter is always present in requests.

 ## external_aad # {#sec-cose-object-ext-aad}

-The external_aad of the Additional Authenticated Data (AAD) is built differently.
-In particular, it has one structure used for the encryption process producing the ciphertext (both in group mode and pairwise mode), and a second structure used for the signing process producing the counter signature (only in group mode).
+The external_aad of the Additional Authenticated Data (AAD) is different compared to OSCORE.
+In particular, there is one external_aad used for encryption (both in group mode and pairwise mode), and another external_aad used for signing (only in group mode).

 ### external_aad for Encryption ### {#sec-cose-object-ext-aad-enc}

-The first external_aad structure used for the encryption process producing the ciphertext (see Section 5.3 of {{RFC8152}}) includes also the counter signature algorithm and related parameters used to sign messages.
-In particular, compared with Section 5.4 of {{RFC8613}}, the 'algorithms' array in the aad_array MUST also include:
+The external_aad for encryption (see Section 5.3 of {{RFC8152}}), used both in group mode and pairwise mode, includes the counter signature algorithm and related signature parameters, see {{fig-ext-aad-encryption}}.

-* 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).
-This parameter has the value specified in the "Value" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}) for this counter signature algorithm.

-* 'par_countersign', which contains the Counter Signature Parameters from the Common Context (see {{sec-context}}).
-This parameter contains the counter signature parameters encoded as specified in the "Parameters" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}), for the used counter signature algorithm.
-If the Counter Signature Parameters in the Common Context is empty, 'par_countersign' MUST be encoding the CBOR simple value Null.

-* 'par_countersign_key', which contains the Counter Signature Key Parameters from the Common Context (see {{sec-context}}).
-This parameter contains the counter signature key parameters encoded as specified in the "Parameters" field of the Counter Signature Key Parameters Registry (see {{iana-cons-cs-key-params}}), for the used counter signature algorithm.
-If the Counter Signature Key Parameters in the Common Context is empty, 'par_countersign_key' MUST be encoding the CBOR simple value Null.

-Thus, the following external_aad structure is used for the encryption process producing the ciphertext (see Section 5.3 of {{RFC8152}}).

 ~~~~~~~~~~~ CDDL
 external_aad = bstr .cbor aad_array